onsa logo

 I should be upfront: I’m the founder of Onsa, a competing product.
 So yes, I’m biased.
 But I’m also someone who used Apollo extensively before deciding to build an alternative.
 This is that story.

 If you’re researching Apollo alternatives, you’ll find dozens of listicles comparing features and pricing.
-This isn’t that.
+Regarding the nature of this article: This isn’t that.
 This is what I actually experienced, what broke, and why I ended up building something with a completely different philosophy.

 Take it for what it is: one founder’s journey through the sales intelligence landscape.